 Both watches are extremely capable for their price points ($200 for the PACE 2 and $300-350 for the APEX).

-For one, they offer open water swim tracking and triathlon mode, which are only seen in current generation Garmins that retail at $500+.
-The open water tracking is one of the most accurate out there.
+For one, they offer open water swim tracking and triathlon mode, which are only seen in current generation Garmins that retail at $500+ (Edit November 2022: with the release of the FR255, this is no longer true and the price is now $350+).
 Open water swimming will never be fully accurate because the watch loses GPS signal each time your arm is under the water, and algorithms have to smooth out the curves (they usually overcorrect).
 Anything within 10% of the actual distance is considered accurate, and the APEX was 8% off when I tested it.
 I didn’t test open water on the PACE 2, but it should perform similarly.

 The pool swimming is also more accurate than the Garmins I’ve tested.
 Each time I track swimming with a Garmin, I get distances that are 10-20% greater than what I’ve actually swum.
 COROS is usually on the dot, and they recognize your stroke type as well (I haven’t tested the pool swimming on the APEX specifically, but I have on the PACE 2 and APEX Pro).